MartinaGermani/Assignment_3/README.md

 ## How to run the code?
 First of all you need the packages:
-*	final_assignment
+*	final_assignment,
-*	slam_gmapping
+*	slam_gmapping.
-then, in order to run the code, you have to run:
+Then, in order to run the code, you have to run:
-*	roslaunch final_assignment simulation_gmapping.launch
+*	roslaunch final_assignment simulation_gmapping.launch,
-*	roslaunch final_assignment move_base.launch
+*	roslaunch final_assignment move_base.launch.
-and finally:
+And finally:
 *	rosrun final_assignment goal_node